 Children Aged 3 Years and Younger

-The treatment of children younger than 3 years with newly diagnosed medulloblastoma continues to evolve.
-Due to concerns over the likely deleterious effects of craniospinal radiation on the immature nervous system, therapeutic approaches have attempted to delay and, in some cases, avoid the use of craniospinal radiation therapy.
-Results have been variable, and comparison across studies has been difficult because of differences in drug regimens used and the utilization of craniospinal and local boost radiotherapy at the end of chemotherapy or when children reached age 3 years in some studies.
+The treatment of children younger than 3 to 4 years with newly diagnosed medulloblastoma continues to evolve.
+Therapeutic approaches have attempted to delay and, in some cases, avoid the use of craniospinal radiation therapy because of its deleterious effects on the immature nervous system.
+Results have been variable, and comparison across studies has been difficult because of differences in drug regimens used and the utilization of craniospinal and local boost radiation therapy at the end of chemotherapy or when children reached age 3 years in some studies.